- Worse: actuation distance ZDNet says the K100's 1.0 mm actuation beats the Razer Huntsman V2's rating.

 Compared With Category Average

-Compared with other Gaming Keyboard, this product is above average in wrist rest quality, passthrough features, below average in hot-swappable switches, desk space efficiency, ease of switch replacement.
+Compared with other Gaming Keyboards, this product is above average in passthrough features, wrist rest quality, legend visibility, below average in hot-swappable switches, size and form factor, desk space efficiency.

 | Attribute | This product | Category average | Difference |